birkhoffkiki/GPFM/README.md

 ✨ **Exciting News!
 (April 2025)** Our paper **GPFM** has been accepted by NBME! 🎉

 - We released [PrePATH](https://github.com/birkhoffkiki/PrePATH).
 It supports more models, we recommend using it to extract features.
-- See our multimodal knowledge enhanced foundatio model [mSTAR](https://github.com/Innse/mSTAR), it performs better on some tasks.
+- See our multimodal knowledge enhanced foundation model [mSTAR](https://github.com/Innse/mSTAR), it performs better on some tasks.

 The official implementation of [GPFM](https://arxiv.org/pdf/2407.18449).